leedium/occ-react-solution/README.md

 ### Descriptions

-This is a working proof of concept "quasi-headless" React-Redux Solution for Oracle commerce Cloud.
+This is a working proof of concept "quasi-headless" React-Redux Solution for [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud").
 Using the Admin / Design View, you can create React based Web Content using custom React elements.
 Full design-view layouts are preserved.